matthewmisiaszek/aoc_solves/README.md

 Solves in Python 3

 ## Running
-Files are intended to be run with python path set to the directory that the file is in.

 Run a single day by running its file.

 Run multiple days using common/run_multiple.py.

+cd to repo root or to directory containing file before running.

 ## Configuration
 Several options may be set in common/config.ini including: